runtimerevolution/rankeable/README.md

 take the effect.

-## Integration with Delay Job and others
+## Integration with delayed_job and others

-When we have more complicated rules we dont want to make the calculations during the request time so you can integrate Rankeable with delay_job, sidekiq or resque.
+Usually rankings need to be calculated in the background, using something like delayed_job, sidekiq or resque.

-Just an example using Delay Job:
+An example using delayed_job:

 ```ruby
 rank_scores_for_refeeres = @game.rankings.where(:ranked_call => "number_of_goals",